Michael G. Lenett

 Michael G. Lenett is an American former politician from Maryland and a member of the Democratic Party.
 He lost the Democratic primary election for renomination to his Maryland State Senate to sitting Delegate Roger Manno 54% to 46%.
 Lenett's term expired December 31, 2010.
 He represented Maryland's district 19 in Montgomery County.

 Born in New York City, Lenett received a B.A. from Brandeis University and an M.A. from Georgetown University before attending the Georgetown University Law Center for a J.D. and an LL.M. degree.
-He was a professor at George Washington University's National Law Center, and worked for the firm Cuneo, Giblert, & LaDuca.
+He was a professor at George Washington University's National Law Center, and worked for the firm Cuneo, Gilbert & LaDuca.